Learning Multi-layer Graphs and a Common Representation for Clustering: Introduction

-Instead, in this paper, we jointly learn a multi-layer graph and common low-dimensional node embeddings from multi-view data for clustering.
+Instead, in this paper, we jointly learn a multi-layer graph and common low-dimensional node embeddings from multi-view data for multi-view clustering.
 Specifically, given $M$ views of data, we estimate a graph with $M$ layers having $K$ components.
 The respective views of data are smooth on the graph topology of individual layers that we learn.
 The graph is restricted to a $K$-component graph to cluster data in $K$ groups by imposing rank constraints on the graph Laplacian matrices of the individual graph layers.
 We propose an efficient solver based on alternating minimization, each subproblem of which is solved optimally.
 We evaluate the performance of the proposed method for clustering on synthetic and real-world datasets and compare them with state-of-the-art techniques for multi-view clustering~\cite{Dong2,Dong3,GMCCA}.
-The results show that our algorithm outperforms single-view clustering and the state-of-the-art methods.
+The results show that our algorithm outperforms single-view clustering that ignores information from different views and state-of-the-art multi-view clustering methods.